-If you are reentering the workforce after a career break, or looking to change careers and your volunteer experience can help bride the game you may wonder whether to put volunteer work on your resume.
-The answer is it all depends on the position you're applying for.
+Maybe you are reentering the workforce after a career break, or maybe you are looking to change careers.
+Either are good reasons to contemplate including volunteer work on your resume.
+The answer of whether or not you should all depends on the position you're applying for.

-Whether to put volunteer projects on your resume depends on how relevant the work was to your career or future career and how deeply involved you were in the organization.
-You also must be scrupulously honest to avoid misleading hiring managers about unpaid work in your past.
+Whether to put volunteer projects on your resume depends on how relevant the work was to your career or future career and as well as how deeply involved you were in the organization.
+A key thing to remember is to be scrupulously honest to avoid misleading hiring managers about unpaid work in your past.
 If done right, having a volunteer resume section could help you stand out in a crowded field of job applicants.

 The Pros and Cons to Sharing Volunteer Work